Sky gazing (Dzogchen): Entoptic effects in the first vision

 The first things a practitioner will encounter are simple patterns of luminous dots.
 There are a few scientific reasons why one might start to observe patterns when sky gazing.
 When someone is looking at a uniform image for a longer time, the brain can start to create visions because of a lack of changing input for the senses.
 Secondly, these visions can be caused by lights and forms from within the eye, like "darting streaks of light, slowly drifting blobs, and chains of spots that appear to race along winding pathways."

 These are called entoptic lights and are divided into 'floaters' and the blue-field entoptic effect, The first one is caused by liquids and substances moving in the vitreous humor of the eye.
 The second is perceived as changing rapidly and are caused by white blood cells in the capillaries.
 These are especially visible against a blue background.
 The practitioner should not make these effects the centre of its attention, but let them be.
 These entoptic effects are described to be divine forms or introductions to the practice itself.
 The notion of them being divine seems more a common way to view natural appearances instead of a religious statement.
-It is important to note that this is not a scientific explanation for the more complex visions that may arise.
+This is not a scientific explanation for the more complex visions that may arise.
 These entoptic effects are explained to not be distracted by them.

 As these effects can be a tool to start your visualisations, practitioners are advised to use the open sky (because of the colour) but any plain background such as a wall or ceiling.